 If you have developed any disruption in your sexual functioning due to one type of OCP, consider changing to another type, such as Yaz, Yasmin, Minulette/Femodene ED, or Loette/Meliane.

-Did you find this helpful?
+Has birth control ever messed with your sexual function?
 Let me know in the comments!
 I’d love to know!

 - Sakinsi, M, Ercan, C.M, Olgan, S. Comparative analysis of copper intrauterine device impact on female sexual dysfunction subtypes.
 Taiwanese Journal of Obstetrics and Gynecology.
 2016;55(1): 30-34.